magaerttner/mbqd-website/content/authors/jung/_index.md

 ---
 # Display name
-title: Vorname Nachname
+title: Martina Jung

 # Username (this should match the folder name and the name on publications)
 authors:
-- nachname
+- jung

 # Is this the primary user of the site?
 superuser: false

 # Role/position (e.g., Professor of Artificial Intelligence)
-role: PhD/Master/Bachelor Student
+role: PhD Student

 # Organizations/Affiliations
 organizations: